BSski/discord-reminder-bot/README.md

 - parsing different formats of dates (dateutil.parser),
 - reminding flashcards using the Leitner system,
 - command for deleting all your reminders,
-- tagging other users in advance.
+- mentioning other users in advance.

 ## :sos: Support